 Without a firm focus on leaders’ commitment and team understanding, users quietly abandon the system and the organization goes back to the old way of working.

 3. Lack of a change management process.
 It’s critical to grow your system with thought and care.
-If you make changes without planning or communication, users will lose confidence in Salesforce.
+Users will lose confidence in Salesforce if you make changes without planning or communication.
 Develop an overall strategy for the growth of your Salesforce org that includes how and when to let users know what’s changing, and a commitment to provide any necessary training.
 Be thoughtful about the timing of major changes.
 For example, it’s best to limit big changes immediately after launch.

 4. Major organizational change.
-It’s disruptive when an organization goes through a major change such as the departure of a key leader or a change in organizational strategy.
+It’s disruptive when an organization goes through a major change such as a key leader’s departure or organizational strategy change.
 This can cause energy and attention to shift away from Salesforce.
-During these times it’s important to focus on the value the system provides in helping meet the organization’s mission, or better yet, consider how to adapt Salesforce to support the organizational changes.
+During these times, it’s essential to focus on the value the system provides in helping meet the organization’s mission, or better yet, consider how to adapt Salesforce to support the organizational changes.

-At Bigger Boat, we have a thorough understanding of what it takes to be successful with Salesforce–and we’ve designed our processes to help you get there.
+At Bigger Boat, we thoroughly understand what it takes to be successful with Salesforce–and we’ve designed our processes to help you get there.
 Our approach focuses on client success, starting with understanding what you are getting into with Salesforce, building the right project team, creating the right system for an organization’s needs, and planning for user adoption.